 We ask passengers booked on our tours, to be at Victoria Pier Slipway in downtown Lerwick, 15 minutes before the advertised sailing time as we have welcome & safety briefing to go over.
-We won't sail without you.
-If you're late, just call us on the bookings phone 07595 540 224 or 07818 455 576 and we'll wait for you, if you don't get an immediate answer just leave a message on our voicemail system.
+We won't sail without you, so if you are running late, just call us on the bookings phone 07595 540 224 or 07818 455 576 and we'll wait for you, if you don't get an immediate answer just leave a message on our voicemail system.

 We never know exactly what we'll find on our excursions so we do sometimes return a few minutes late.
 If you have to be back exactly on time, to catch a ferry, a plane or a bus, please let us know at the start of the trip and we'll make sure to dock on schedule.
 If you're catching the Northlink ferry south on a day when it goes via Orkney then we can't get you back to Lerwick from the afternoon trip in time for last check-in.
 But if you're taking the direct sailing to Aberdeen, which departs at 7pm, there's plenty of time to join our afternoon cruise before you leave Shetland.

 It's always colder at sea than on land, so we do recommend you dress warmly – maybe in one of those beautiful Shetland sweaters you can buy just a few steps from our departure point in Lerwick!
 It's often showery in Shetland so if you want to stay on deck all the time, it's best to bring some lightweight waterproofs as well.

 All of them!
 There are no seat allocations on M.V.
 Seabird and you're welcome to sit where you like and move around, depending on what you're looking at.
 We have seating for up to 12 passengers both outside & inside our heated saloon.
 There is a dry baggage area in the front port corner of the wheelhouse.